CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

         These should generally be treated the same as libs by your tool.

         Example: "libfoo.so libbar.so"

-    {{rlibs}}
-        Any Rust .rlibs which need to be linked into a final C++ target.
-        These should be treated as {{inputs}} except that sometimes they might have different linker directives applied.

-        Example: "obj/foo/libfoo.rlib"

-    {{frameworks}}
-        Shared libraries packaged as framework bundle.
-This is principally used on Apple's platforms (macOS and iOS).
-All name must be ending with ".framework" suffix; the suffix will be stripped when expanding
-        {{frameworks}} and each item will be preceded by "-framework" or "-weak_framework".

-    {{swiftmodules}}
-        Swift .swiftmodule files that needs to be embedded into the binary.
-        This is necessary to correctly link with object generated by the Swift compiler (the .swiftmodule file cannot be embedded in object files directly).
-Those will be prefixed with "swiftmodule_switch" value.

   The static library ("alink") tool allows {{arflags}} plus the common tool substitutions.